Chapter 1 Linear Equations

 Since we have two points, we will use the subscript notation. [latex](\stackrel{x_1,y_1}{2,3})[/latex] [latex](\stackrel{x_2,y_2}{7,6})[/latex]

 On the graph, we counted the rise of 3 and the run of 5.
-Notice that the rise of 3 can be found by subtracting the y-coordinates, 6 and 3, and the run of 5 can by found by subtracting the x-coordinates, 7 and 2. [latex]\begin{array}{lrcl} & m & = & \frac{rise}{run}\\ & m & = & \frac{3}{5}\\ \end{array}[/latex]
+Notice that the rise of 3 can be found by subtracting the y-coordinates, 6 and 3, and the run of 5 can be found by subtracting the x-coordinates, 7 and 2. [latex]\begin{array}{lrcl} & m & = & \frac{rise}{run}\\ & m & = & \frac{3}{5}\\ \end{array}[/latex]

 We rewrite the rise and run by putting in the coordinates. [latex]m=\frac{6-3}{7-2}[/latex]

-The 6 is [latex]y_2[/latex], the y-coordinate of the second point and 3 is [latex]y_1[/latex], the y-coordinate of the first point.
+The 6 is [latex]y_2[/latex], the y-coordinate of the second point, and 3 is [latex]y_1[/latex], the y-coordinate of the first point.
 So we can rewrite the slope using subscript notation. [latex]m=\frac{y_2-y_1}{7-2}[/latex]

-Also 7 is the x-coordinate of the second point and 2 is the x-coordinate of the first point.
+Also 7 is the x-coordinate of the second point, and 2 is the x-coordinate of the first point.
 So again we rewrite the slope using subscript notation. [latex]m=\frac{y_2-y_1}{x_2-x_1}[/latex]

 We’ve shown that [latex]m=\frac{y_2-y_1}{x_2-x_1}[/latex] is really another version of [latex]m=\frac{rise}{run}[/latex].
 We can use this formula to find the slope of a line when we have two points on the line.